Julia Church

 Julia Church (born 25 October 1959 in London, England) is a British-born Australian artist and has works in painting, printmaking, poster art and graphic design.
 She is also an author, having written many books and journal articles on Australian women's art and artistic culture.
 Her work is held in the collection of the National Gallery of Australia.

 Early life and education

 Julia Church was born in England on 25 October 1959.
 She lived in London for the first 10 years of her life until her family moved to Australia in 1969.

 In 1977, Church attended the Australian National University and achieved a Diploma of Art, majoring in photomedia at Canberra School of Art from 1979 to 1981.

 Career

-Since 1981, Church has been a member of several print workshops and collectives such as Acme Ink in Canberra in 1981, Bloody Good Graffix, and Jill Posters forming in Melbourne in 1983, as well as Another Planet Posters forming in Melbourne in 1985.
+Since 1981, Church has been a member of several print workshops and collectives such as Acme Ink in Canberra in 1981, Bloody Good Graffix, and Jillposters forming in Melbourne in 1983, as well as Another Planet Posters forming in Melbourne in 1985.
 Her practice is based mainly in screen printing and printmaking.

 After being awarded an Australia Council Travel Grant, Church spent six months travelling and creating in Europe, and settled in Italy in 1990.